samudriawan/rock-paper-scissor-js/README.md

 Rock Paper Scissor The Game practice with Javascript.

+update: added jQuery (change the branch to "jQuery" to view the code).

 note: Responsive only tested on mobile `(max-width: 600px)` and laptop `(max-width: 1360px)` using Firefox Browser.
 Above `(width: 1360px)` I am not sure if it still good or maybe it will broke.

 ## Overview